Drew Waters Preview, Player Props: Royals vs. White Sox

-Drew Waters and his .359 on-base percentage over his past 10 games (57 points higher than his season-long percentage), will be in action for the Kansas City Royals against the Chicago White Sox and Jesse Scholtens on September 4 at 2:10 PM ET.
+The Kansas City Royals, including Drew Waters (.385 on-base percentage in past 10 games, 80 points above season-long percentage), take on starter Dylan Cease and the Chicago White Sox at Kauffman Stadium, Tuesday at 7:40 PM ET.

-He reached base in both of his plate appearances in his last appearance against the Red Sox.
+In his most recent appearance, he had two hits (going 2-for-4 with two RBI) against the White Sox.

 Drew Waters Game Info & Props vs. the White Sox